Hawaii66/enskilda-killer/README.md

 Welcome to the official repo for Enskilda Killer.
 - The website is live here:  https://enskildakiller.vercel.app/
 - Info about project: https://www.sebastianahlman.se/projects/enskildakiller (including largest problems solveed)
+- Currently used by ca 200-500 users daily at my school

 ## Att göra